Workflow Optimization Tips To Sharpen Up Your Business Processes

 This clearly means that you can’t tack on some automation solution, and expect things to automatically get better, smoother, faster, and cheaper.
 Here are some workflow optimization techniques to help you streamline your business process.

 1. Link Your Form to Master Data

-One process many companies try to make super-efficient is the Purchase Request.
-It seems pretty cut and dry – a team lead needs to make an order from an approved vendor, so they fill out a form and get approval.
+One process many companies try to make super-efficient is the Purchase Requisition.
+It seems pretty cut and dry – a team leader needs to make an order from an approved vendor, so they fill out a form and get approval.

 But it often gets complicated when the procurement team has to manually key in all the requisition data such as laptop names, quantity, name of the requesting department, etc. to their purchase order system.